Copyright © 2018 Sheffield Vineyard.

 Unauthorized commercial publication or exploitation of text, images or content of this website is specifically prohibited.
 Anyone wishing to use any of these files or images for commercial use, publication, or any purpose other than fair use as defined by law, must request and receive prior written permission from Sheffield Vineyard.
 Permission for such use is granted on a case-by-case basis at the sole discretion of Sheffield Vineyard.
 A usage fee may be assessed depending on the type and nature of the proposed use.

-‘VINEYARD’ is a European Union trade mark registered to Vineyard Churches UK & Ireland No. 004771143.
+‘VINEYARD’ is a United Kingdom and European Union trade mark registered to Vineyard Churches UK & Ireland.
 The ‘VINEYARD CHURCHES’ Logo, Vineyard ‘grapes’ device and ‘VINEYARD’ with ‘grapes’ device Logo’ are all registered trade marks of Vineyard Churches UK & Ireland.
 Used here under license.
 All rights reserved.

-Sheffield Vineyard is a legal subsidiary of Wharfedale Vineyard, which is a charitable company limited by guarantee registered with the Charity Commission (Charity No: 1071353) and with Companies House (Company No: 03541920).
+Sheffield Vineyard is a legal subsidiary of Wharfedale Vineyard, which is a company limited by guarentee (No. 1071353) and a registered charity (No. 03541920).

 Our finances and legalities are administered by the Trustees and Staff of Wharfedale Vineyard, who serve several Vineyard Churches in the North of England.
 By having one legal and administrative team serving a number of churches we avoid duplicating costs and ensure that the quality of service together with financial and legal transparency are kept to a high standard.